corda/corda-docs-portal/content/en/docs/tutorials/corda-5/run-demo-cordapp.md

 ### Test the sample CorDapp using Swagger UI

 In Corda 4, you needed to build your own Spring application to test a CorDapp with Swagger UI.
 The Corda 5 Developer Preview comes with built-in HTTP-RPC.
 This lets you get Swagger UI up and running quickly, so you can test and interact with your APIs visually.

-1. Using the ports you noted when deploying the CorDapp, visit each node's Swagger UI URL:
+1. Visit each node's Swagger UI URL.
+You'll need the ports you noted when [deploying the CorDapp](#deploy-the-cordapp-using-corda-cli):

 `https://localhost:<port>/api/v1/swagger`